-Through the collective efforts of the CAP Network in advancing education, 1,000s of children have completed elementary school.
-More than 200 vulnerable youth have gone on to secondary school and 300 youth have received vocational training and business start-up support and are working or managing their own business.
-The impacts of advancing education are multiple.
-Youth are becoming community leaders and independent adults capable of supporting their siblings, health outcomes are improving not just for the children and youth in school, but for their future families.
-Families and their children are prospering.
+Through the collective impact of our Network in advancing education, young people are becoming community leaders and independent adults capable of supporting their siblings, health outcomes are improving not just for the children and youth in school, but for their future families.